jef41/tilt-micro-bridge/README.md

 Once the value is stable, write down this value and repeat with the next solution.

-Add the uncalibrated values and their associated calibration points to the config file, using the correct colour code, e.g.:
+Add the uncalibrated values and their associated calibration points to the config file, using the correct colour code for the Tilt, e.g.:

 ```
     "blue_gravity_offsets" : [[1.005,1.000], [1.090,1.100], [1.060,1.060]],